- Frozen Shoulder Causes Symptoms Stages Treatment

 The shoulder joint is one of the most flexible joints of the body, allowing the movements in all directions.

-In frozen shoulder, there are adhesions in the capsule of the joint, causing restrictive movements, so while sleeping, this joint may be painful due to overuse of it, unknowingly.
+In the frozen shoulder, there are adhesions in the capsule of the joint, causing restrictive movements, so while sleeping, this joint may be painful due to overuse of it, unknowingly.

 Also, pain can worsen due to pressure effects while sleeping.